ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 > If you're new to python, I will note for you to look into the other types of unpacking uses for this `*` operator, as that's outside the scope of this talk.
 > TODO: Could cut this ** and * content.
 How to segue?
-> TODO: Maybe use sub as the example isntead of rectangle to make the statement?
+> TODO: Maybe use sub as the example instead of rectangle to make the statement?

 ------
 ```python